 French Roulette Gold by Evolution has several differences from their Live European Roulette.

 Secondly, a slightly different table layout is used, with some bet types named in French.
-Instead of High and Low you’ll see Manque and Passe, Impair and Pair are self-explanatory, and call bets carry the names of Tier (Le tiers du cylindre), Orphelins, Voisins (du Zéro), and (Jeu) Zéro.
+Instead of High and Low, you’ll see Manque and Passe, Impair and Pair are self-explanatory, and call bets carry the names of Tier (Le tiers du cylindre), Orphelins, Voisins (du Zéro), and (Jeu) Zéro.

-This is, as far as I’m concerned, a perfect setup for live dealer roulette.
+I think this is a perfect setup for live dealer roulette.

 Playtech French Roulette